 Clare is passionate about music, preaching, chaplaincy, LGBTQIA/2S+ theology, Indigenous reconciliation, interfaith dialogue, social justice including prison abolition, and exploring possibilities for theology and evangelism through social media.

-Clare currently lives in Sen̓áḵw, unceded Skwxwú7mesh territory (now known as Kitsilano), with their husband, cat, and many musical instruments and plants.
+Clare currently lives close to Sen̓áḵw, unceded Skwxwú7mesh territory (now known as Kitsilano), with their husband, cat, and many musical instruments and plants.
 As well as the Celtic harp, Clare also plays the mandolin, ukulele, and Appalachian dulcimer.

 Some of Clare’s writings, sermons, and music may be found at clarityharp.ca